mrebbert/FerrarisPowerMeter/README.md

 ![configscreen](images/configuration.png)

-If the input was correct the esp restarts and connects to local wifi.
+If the input was correct the esp restarts and connects to the configured wifi.
 If the credentials of the wifi were wrong the AP starts again and you're able to re-enter your data.
 If you want delete your configuration you can push the reset button twice.